ryanaosborne/ArduinoIRWandz/README.md

    (This camera is the same camera/sensor that is found in the Original/Non-generic WiiMotes.
 Some people have successfully removed them from the Wiimote and gotten them to work over I2C.
 This could be a viable way of getting an IR Tracker but that is not, and will not be explored for this project.)
-IR light sorce: Make your own or purchase an array such as this one: http://a.co/d/1pGBUIg Interactive Wand (or alternative IR source for testing IR sensor)
+IR light source: Make your own or purchase an array such as this one: http://a.co/d/1pGBUIg Interactive Wand (or alternative IR source for testing IR sensor)

 Instructions: